10 Human Rights And Ethics In The Workplace

 Microsoft has zero-tolerance for child labour and child pornography.

 Paul Bulcke, the Chairman of Nestle said something.
 He said, “We have formally incorporated our human rights commitment into our corporate business principles and management principles.
-These are the guiding principles we expect each and every Nestle employee to live by, every day, wherever they are in the world”.
+These are the guiding principles we expect each and every Nestle employee to live by every day.

-This statement shows, to a large extent, the level at which Nestle as a business and brand commits itself to protect human rights.
+This statement shows the level at which Nestle as a business and brand commits itself to protect human rights.

 Human Rights Due Diligence (HRDD) Program enshrines the company’s human right strategy which comprises the following: